ChatTheatre/websocket-to-tcp-tunnel/README.md

 Defaults to `./logs/`.

 ### Server Configurations [REQUIRED]
-Servers can be configured by adding objects to the `servers` property.
+Servers can be configured by adding objects to the property.
 * `name` is used only for identification in output.
 * `listen` is the port on which this server should listen for incoming WebSocket connections.
 * `send` is the port on which the outgoing TCP socket should connect.
 * `host` is the host to which the outgoing TCP socket should connect.

+### Maximum Retries
+The `maximumRetries` property defines how many times Forever will restart a child before giving up.
+This is useful in preventing runaway processes.
+Defaults to `100`.

 ## Starting Relay
 To start the relay use `node main.js &` from the root directory of the cloned repository.